 The diagnosis is based on symptoms and the results of urine and blood tests.

-Treatment depends on the type of diabetes but includes changes in diet, exercise, weight loss (if overweight), and insulin injections or drugs taken by mouth.
+Treatment depends on the type of diabetes but includes insulin injections or other drugs and changes in diet, exercise, weight loss (if overweight).

 The symptoms, diagnosis, and treatment of diabetes are similar in children and adults (see Diabetes Mellitus (DM)).
 However, management of diabetes in children may be more complex.
 It must be tailored to the child’s physical and emotional maturity level and to constant variations in food intake, physical activity, and stress.

 Diabetes is a disorder that affects the amount of sugar in the blood.
 There are many kinds of sugar.
 The white granules of table sugar are known as sucrose.
 Sucrose occurs naturally in sugar cane and sugar beets.
 Another kind of sugar, lactose, occurs in milk.
 Sucrose consists of two different simple sugars, glucose and fructose.
 Lactose consists of the simple sugars glucose and galactose.
 Sucrose and lactose must be broken down by the intestine into their simple sugars before they can be absorbed.
 Glucose is the main sugar the body uses for energy, so during and after absorption, most sugars are turned into glucose.
 Thus, when doctors talk about blood sugar, they are really talking about blood glucose.